Consulting Terminology: 120+ Buzzwords to Know

 Example: We need to develop an action plan to address the issues raised in the audit report.

-Action title: A title that articulates the key implication or “so what” of a presentation slide.
+Action title: A title on a presentation slide that articulates the key implication or takeaway rather than just describing the content.

 Example: This slide needs a better action title because the current title does not summarize the purpose of the slide.

-Actionable: Describes information or insights that can be acted upon or used to make decisions.
+Actionable: Describes information or insights that can be acted upon or used to make decisions immediately.

 Example: We need to convert these findings into actionable strategies for improving customer satisfaction.

-Adding value: Contributing something of worth or benefit.
+Adding value: Contributing something of worth or benefit to a client, project, or organization.

 Example: As consultants, our primary goal is to identify opportunities for adding value to our clients' businesses.

-Alignment: Ensuring that actions, goals, and strategies are in harmony with each other.
+Alignment: Ensuring that actions, goals, and strategies are in harmony with each other across teams or stakeholders.

 Example: Let's ensure alignment between our marketing and sales teams to maximize our efforts.